cossacklabs/themis/tools/README.md

 ### keygen_tool

 A tool for generating key files usable for other tools.
-Remember that the sender key — is always a private key while the recipient key is always public.
+Remember that the sender key is always a private key while the recipient key is always public.

-Most Themis features expect ECDSA keys (in some cases, RSA keys are supported, too, but there is no built-in "switch" to alternate between ECDSA keys and RSA keys).
+We recommend using ECDSA keys.
+Themis library supports RSA keys, too, as well, but `keygen_tool` does not generate them (and there is no built-in "switch" to alternate between ECDSA keys and RSA keys).

 Usage:
     `run tool [<private-key-file> <public-key-file>]`